-Join members of the campus community as we rekindle an examination of the roles, opportunities, tensions, and tools to foster civic learning and democratic community engagement in higher education.
+Members of the campus community joined together to rekindle an examination of the roles, opportunities, tensions, and tools to foster civic learning and democratic community engagement in higher education.

 As a nation, we find ourselves in a historical moment where our beliefs about what binds us together as a democratic society are under threat.
 Education plays a critical role in preparing us for the work of democracy—not just at the ballot box, but in our homes, neighborhoods, classrooms, and workplaces.